riteshh01/Geo-Path-Finder/README.md

 **Geo Path Finder** is an interactive pathfinding visualizer built using **HTML, CSS, and JavaScript**.
-It demonstrates how various pathfinding algorithms work step-by-step on a dynamic grid, helping learners understand the logic behind graph traversal and shortest path discovery.
+It demonstrates how various pathfinding algorithms work step-by-step on a dynamic grid, helping learners understand the logic behind graph traversal and shortest path discovery and make more curious to learn about Graph.

 ## 🔧 Features